53

 Priests actually made this vow when they are ordained as transitional deacons, not when they are ordained as priests.
 Recently, the Church re-instituted the order of permanent deacons.
 A permanent deacon may be married, but will never be ordained a priest, unless his wife dies and he feels called to pursue Holy Orders.

 When my husband and I lived in northern Alberta, we knew another married Catholic priest.
 He and his wife were Lutheran converts like me.
 They were both in their 60s now and he served as the assistant to the bishop.
-While the Church recognizes married priests, these priests are given roles such as chaplain or assistant pastor (never head pastor), where they are better able to fulfill both their vocations.
+While the Church recognizes married priests, these priests are usually given roles such as chaplain or assistant pastor (never head pastor), where they are better able to fulfill both their vocations.

 Do you know any married Catholic priests?
 What do you think of the Church’s teachings on priests and marriage?